 17. Dixies Restaurant and Pub

 With its laid-back atmosphere and great views over the ocean, this Glen Cairn institution is popular with both locals and tourists.
 You’ll find a mixed crowd, from fishermen to bikers and families.
 It’s a good spot to catch the game on big screen TVs and they do a really good Sunday roast too (bookings essential).
 The a la carte menus include breakfast options, pizzas, snacks, toasted sandwiches and main dishes, so there’s something for every appetite.
-Dixies is open 09:00 to 21:00 from Monday to Saturday and 09:00 to 16:30 on Sunday (the bar stays open until 20:00).
+Dixies is open 09:00 to 23:00 from Monday to Sundays, the kitchen closes at 9pm and the bar closes at 22:00.

 18. The Lighthouse Pub & Grill

 A family-owned pub with a garden where you can relax under big trees on summer days and enjoy an indoor fireplace with heated outside area during winter.
 They have big screens for watching sport and a menu that includes burgers, bunny chows, nachos, seafood and ribs.
-Buy one drink and get one free during their Happy Hour from 19:00 to 20:00 every day.
-Food specials include two pizzas for R120 on Mondays, two burgers and chips for R100 on Tuesdays and their Sunday Roast is R85.
+They have varied daily specials.
 Well-behaved dogs on leashes are welcome in the outside areas.

 19. The Red Herring